 We require all applicants to take the Graduate Record Examination (GRE) general test before applying, which assesses verbal, quantitative, and analytical abilities.
 For all applicants, these scores are interpreted in light of all the information they furnish and especially in light of their past academic records, letters of recommendation, and short examples of academic writing authored solely by the applicant.

 Individual applicants have different specialized interests and consequently require different abilities.
 Thus, rhetoric requires very high verbal and analytic abilities, but since potential PhD students in communication theory must anticipate taking extensive course work in statistics, they must have high quantitative abilities.

-The official GRE score report should be sent to the Graduate School, but to hasten the process, students may also send a copy of their score results to the department.
+The official GRE score report should be sent to the Graduate School, but students may also send a copy of their score results to the department if expedition is needed.

 TOEFL English Language Proficiency

-All applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an equivalent exam.
+All international applicants and domestic applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an equivalent exam.
 Those who have completed significant coursework at an English-speaking institutiton in the last 2 years may be exempt from the test requirement.
-The minimum acceptable score is at least 79 (internet version, with at least 21 on writing and 19 on reading).
-The academic writing sample that Nonnative English speaking applicants should also provide a short example of their academic writing in English authored solely by themselves.
+The minimum acceptable TOEFL score is at least 79 (internet version, with at least 21 on writing and 19 on reading).
+The academic writing sample that Nonnative English speaking applicants provide should be authored solely by themselves.
 Read more about University English language requirements here.